tobisdev/tobisdev/README.md

 # 💫 About Me:
-🔭 I’m currently working on neural networks<br>🌱 I’m currently learning IT
+🔭 I’m currently working on neural networks and studying their behaviour!

 ## 🌐 Socials: